-- Consists of a simple finger prick blood test.
+- The test consists of a simple finger prick blood test.

-- Comes with a short HIV prevention counseling session
+- A short HIV Prevention counseling session will be provided

-- Trained professionals are on hand to answer related sexual health questions.
+- Trained professionals are on hand to answer related questions.

-- Free condoms, lube, dental dams, and other sexual health materials available.
+- Free condoms, lube, dental dams, and other sexual health materials are available upon request.

 What is PrEP?

 - PrEP is a once-daily pill that helps prevent HIV up to 99% when used correctly and in conjunction with other methods like condoms.

 - PrEP is for anyone who is sexually active and wants to prevent HIV.

 - PEP stands for post-exposure prophylaxis, meaning after you’ve been possibly exposed to HIV.

 - PEP should only be used in emergency situations and must be taken within the 72 hours (3 days) of HIV exposure, but the sooner the better.